remy/remysharp.com/public/drafts/living-standard.md

 The web is a beautiful place.
 On the face of it: open to all.
 Complicated and yet still simple.
 Why do I still so strongly believe in the web?
 How can we help to keep the web a welcome and open place?
 What's different today that makes the web so much more exciting than ever?

+---

+**"The Living Standard" is about living beyond the hype and the popular and what's fashionable.
+Being able to identify areas that don't work and improve upon them.
+Being able to continue to evolve and grow as we/I better understand our surroundings.
+Respecting each other, listening to each other, sharing with each other and learning from each other.**

 ## Story arc

 Three parts: